• Mail

 Visa Charge $1,044.42 (Any additional applicant UNDER 18 years of age)

-Skills Assessment for 494/186 Visa
+Skills assessment for 494/186 Visa

 All occupations for 494/186 visas requires visa applicants to obtain a positive Skill Assessment for their occupation (Not applicable for 186 transitional applications).
 Depending on your occupation, the cost of obtaining a skills assessment varies.